Microbiologist receives Georgia Research Alliance award for mushroom cultivation

 “Georgia has the resources to compete in this market with the appropriate application of technology and coordination of resources, namely agricultural wastes such as potential partnerships with existing industrial and agricultural operations,” Cornelison said.
 “Part of our assessment will include determining production timing and yield rates with select wastes and the oyster mushroom as a model organism.”

 The team, led by Cornelison, is made up of co-investigator Kyle Gabriel, a research scientist in the BioInnovation Laboratory, and Daniel Rhiner, a master’s student in KSU’s integrative biology program.
-Kent Wolfe, a market analyst in the University of Georgia’s Center for Agribusiness and Economic Development, is responsible for the market and financial analyses.

 With this GRA grant, KSU was also one of just two institutions to be invited to participate in the inaugural cohort of the Greater Yield initiative, recently launched by Lee Herron, GRA’s vice president of venture development.
 The Greater Yield initiative’s primary objective is to support university start-up companies focused on agricultural and food technology.